-With so many beautiful WordPress themes out there, you may feel overwhelmed when it comes to selecting the best theme for your WordPress blog.
+With so many beautiful WordPress themes out there, you may feel overwhelmed when it comes to selecting and choosing the best WordPress theme for your WordPress blog.

-There are thousands of free WordPress themes (and paid too).
+There are thousands of free WordPress themes that look great (and paid too).

 That’s a good thing…right?

 It’s good to have lots of choices.
 But, the problem is each WordPress theme looks better than the other.